Operators#

 math operator#

 The math operator block performs basic arithmetic on the values placed on either side.
-It returns a result based on the project’s print precision, which defaults to 0 decimal places but can be adjusted using the set print precision block.
+It returns a result based on the project’s print precision, which defaults to 0 decimal places but can be adjusted using the set print precision block for screen or Console.

 The Math operator reporter block.#